Covid-19 coronavirus: What will life look like under alert level 2

 You can attend gatherings of no more than 100 people, like weddings, funerals, family events, concerts, religious services and public meetings, provided public health measures (see conditions below) can be maintained.

-You can have friends and family over to your home, but play it safe — keep surfaces clean, wash your hands, and keep the numbers low so you can practice safe distancing.
+You can have friends and family over to your home, but play it safe — keep surfaces clean, wash your hands, and keep the numbers low so you can practise safe distancing.

 All gatherings outside of the home (indoors and outdoors) can have no more than 100 attendees, excluding staff like waiters.
 Indoor gatherings should be seated if possible, and should be approximately two hours long.